hasolanor/CFD-porousmedia/README.md

 ### Incompressible flow

-Regarding the incompressible flow problem, one experiment is proposed considering the input data shown in Table 5.
+One numerical experiment is carried out considering the input data shown in Table 5 for the incompressible flow problem.
 Its results are used as input in the scalar transport experiments in order to evaluate the transport dynamics of the chemical scalar.

 <table>
   <caption style="text-align:right">Table 5.
 Input data used for the incompressible flow simulation.</caption>